relsqui/mtgcorpus/README.md

 # usage

 1. Follow the [instructions for setting up SyntaxNet](https://github.com/tensorflow/models/tree/master/syntaxnet).
 Clone it into your home directory, or else edit `conllize.sh` to reflect where you actually put it.
 2. Get the set files of your choice from [mtgjson.com](http://mtgjson.com/).
 We want the individual set files specifically because they include set-specific metadata.
+If you want to be able to use the -r flag to process rulings instead of rules text, get the SET-x.json ("with extras") files.
 Unzip as needed.
-3. You should now have a bunch of JSON files in a directory, named things like `RTR.json`.
+3. You should now have a bunch of JSON files in a directory, named things like `RTR.json` (or `RTR-x.json`).
 Run `maketxt.sh` to automatically convert them into text files named things like `RTR.txt`, or convert individual files with `cat SOM.json | ./mtgcorpus.py -qns > SOM.txt`.
-(The mass-conversion script will add the -qns flags automatically.)
+(The mass-conversion script will add the -qns flags automatically.
+Add -r manually if you want to process rulings text.)
 4. Likewise, you can `makeconll.sh` to convert text files to CONLL files en masse, or simply `cat BNG.txt | ./conllize.sh > BNG.conll`.
 This part takes a while!
 Be patient.
 5. You can summarize the rules by syntax the same way: `cat FRF.conll | ./summarize.py > FRF_by_syntax.txt`.
 If you used -q to omit the headers, you can cat together a bunch of CONLL files and summarize them all together: `cat *.conll | ./summarize.py > summary.txt`.